 Sarphati Sanitation Awards & Sarphati Symposium 2019

 Currently, 2.4 billion people all over the globe lack basic sanitation services.
 Although Dr. Sarphati radically improved Amsterdam during the mid-19th century with sustainable sanitation solutions, we still face many challenges in regards to sanitation today.
+After almost 200 years, the spirit of Dr. Samuel Sarphati is still very much alive as nominations were received from 26 countries in 5 continents!

 We proudly announce the winner of the Sarphati Sanitation Life Time Achievement Award 2019!